 Values in a JavaScript environment are represented as follows:

-are the Lisp
+null and undefined are the Lisp

-keywords :null
+keywords :null and :undefined.
+The type

-is provided, which includes both these values.
+js-null is provided, which includes both these values.

-is also a predicate function (shortcut for
+js-null is also a predicate function (shortcut for

-(typep x 'js-null)
+(typep x 'js-null)).

 Numbers are represented as Lisp numbers (integers and